Yelp/Tron/docs/jobs.rst

     Name of the action.
 Used in :command:`tronview` and :command:`tronctl`.

 **command**
     Command to run on the specified node.
+A common mistake here is to use shell expansions or expressions in your command.
+Commands are run using ``exec`` so bash (or other shell) expressions will not work, and could cause the job to fail.

 Optional Fields
 ^^^^^^^^^^^^^^^